Do you have a background in technical IT assistance and an interest in management? If yes, an IT manager position could be ideal for you.

 Aspiring IT Managers consider earning a master's degree like MBA to improve employment prospects.

-Step 1: Study Computers In High School
+Step 1: Study IT In High School

-If you aspire to become an IT manager, you must start preparing for it from the high school level in English, mathematics, and science.
+To become an IT manager, you must start preparing for it from the high school level in English, mathematics, and science.

-Taking coding and computer classes will help you gain basic knowledge of computers and technology to pursue a formal IT education.
+Coding and computer classes will help you gain basic knowledge of computers and technology to pursue a formal IT education.

 Step 2: Complete A Bachelor's Degree